RMeli/TIL/docs/develop/spack.md

     Some packages with compiler wrappers (e.g., Kokkos) may not work correctly with Cache enabled.

+## Patches

+To generate a patch for a package, one can use the [`diff` command](../linux/commands.md#git-like-patches).

+By default, Spack applies patches with `patch -p1`, therefore patches should be modified so that file paths start with `a/` and `b/`, followed by the source code root directory.

 ## Spack views for development tools

 [Spack environment views] are a way to create a single directory that contains all the dependencies of a package.